GXG-CS/Smart-Cameras/Metric.md

-# Abstracting Hardware Capabilities using Raspberry Pi 4 Model B
+# Abstracting Hardware Capabilities using Raspberry Pi 4 Model B(Version 2)

 Our objective is to create an abstraction metric to classify and understand the capabilities of various smart cameras.
 We will utilize the Raspberry Pi 4 Model B as a stand-in for these cameras by constraining ML process resources and observing the resulting behaviors.